lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/plan.md

   - Configure Publisher base URL, secret key, and `location` slug.
   - Enable CPTs to ingest; render via shortcodes/blocks/templates.
   - Cache content and assets locally with versioned invalidation; cron refresh; conditional GET (ETag/Last‑Modified).
+  - Optional Local Content: register local CPTs for enabled slugs, import items as local posts, and sideload featured/meta media so permalinks and assets resolve locally if the Publisher is offline.

 ## Location Strategy (Recommended)
 - Add a `location` taxonomy on the Publisher with terms for each location plus a special `all-locations` term.